armory/documentation/_operator_reference/operator-config.md

 #### Strategic Merge Patch Example

-When a merge patch will just replace an array, a strategic merge patch will consider the structure being modified.
+When a merge patch replaces an array, a strategic merge patch considers the structure being modified.
 The same as above could be done with a strategic merge patch.
 A more interesting example would be to change the image name of Gate.
-In that example, we could have one or more containers.
-We'll just change the one called `gate`:
+In that example, you could have one or more containers.
+Just change the one called `gate`:

 ```yaml